TimotheeL/graph-library/README.md

 `SRC/` contains the source file of the main program.

 `BIN/` contains `main`.

+`SAVES/` contains example graphs.
+This folder can be used to store graphs and is where graphs are saved by default.

 `Makefile` and `build.sh` are used to build this program.